Maharnab-Saikia/LeNet-5_Kerras/README.md

 # Handwritten Digits Recognition

 This project aims to recognize handwritten digits using machine learning techniques.
-It utilizes the MNIST dataset and a deep neural network model implemented with TensorFlow and Keras.
+It utilizes the MNIST dataset and a deep neural network model implemented with Keras.

 ## Table of Contents
 - [Installation](#installation)